ACEnglish/mebyfrac/README.md

 ### Code
 - HashMap is slow.
 Copy the array counting from kmer.py.
-- Finding the generating set is slow...
-But once I get kmer.py, can I use that to figure out the generating set?
-Maybe..
-  Then its just 'figure out number of rows' and be able to map row# to col#....
-Wait, if I can figure out g to e.g.
-  C(g), then I don't need the reverse/compliment operators to build strings.
-Then its just math/indexing to fill out the table...
-- Improve documentation:
 - how to build (`cargo build`)
 - probably will need to make a per-os release
 - Figure out crosscomp